victordibia/neuralqa/docs/index.rst

 Why NeuralQA?
 *********************

-The goal of NeuralQA is to provide the quickest path to exploring QA with as little as possible to your current infrastructure.
+The goal of NeuralQA is to provide the quickest path to exploring QA with as little changes as possible to your current infrastructure.

 NeuralQA is helpful in a few ways: